Mic92/python-mpd2/README.rst

 Getting the latest source code
 ------------------------------

-If you would instead like to use the latest source code, you can grab a copy of the development version from Git by running the command::
+If you would like to use the latest source code, you can grab a copy of the development version from Git by running the command::

     $ git clone git://github.com/Mic92/python-mpd2.git